When you hear the word ‘museum’, it’s not not unusual to think of dusty displays and long-winded descriptions, but Tokyo does things differently.

 Meaning downtown, shitamachi refers to the narrow alleys and backstreets of Tokyo which were once filled with shops, dealers and vendors as well as the throngs of busy people running errands.
 This small museum recreates the atmosphere and living conditions of the old-fashioned Tokyo to transport you back in time.
 With a carefully reproduced street including a merchant’s house and a row of small tenement houses, you’ll see a different side to Tokyo.
 On the next floor are materials and information about the way of life at the time, as well as an area for playing with old-fashioned toys.
 Located in Ueno Park and only a 5-minute walk from the station, this is a great place to pop into to learn a little!

 For those with an interest in the macabre, head over to Meiji University Museum for a grim look into the history of crime and punishment in Japan.
 You can follow the development chronologically, with tempting exhibition titles including “Culprits of the Edo Period,” “Torture and Tribunal” and “Execution and Correction”.
-Using real artifacts from throughout the ages, you can even see a genuine French guillotine and the iron maiden of Nuremberg, exhibits which are exclusive to Japan.
+Using real artifacts from throughout the ages, you can even see a genuine French guillotine and a replica of the iron maiden of Rothenburg.
 While the tools of torture on display are long out of use, seeing this kind of exhibition in a country that still uses the death penalty is a pretty chilling experience.
-The museum is a short walk from Ochanomizu Station and is free to enter.
+The museum is a short walk from JR Ochanomizu Station and is free to enter.

 Meiji University Museum